 Will the money given by your supporters be used specifically for your expenses and ministry or pooled with all other income to cover the combined expenses of the entire mission family?
 Please understand that the IRS requires all donations to a 501c3, tax exempt organization to become the property of the agency, to be used in accordance with the policies of that organization.
-Neither the donor nor the missionary has any claim on how that money is used.
+Neither the donor nor the mission worker has any claim on how that money is used.
 However, most agencies strive to honor donor intent to the extent possible.
-The real question here is, “Is the level of my MSR directly related to my costs for life and ministry in my country of assignment?” or “Are all MSRs generally the same within the organization?” meaning that the costs of missionaries in more expensive places are partially covered by the extra support required to be raised by missionaries in lower cost areas.
+The real question here is, “Is the level of my MSR directly related to my costs for life and ministry in my country of assignment?” or “Are all MSRs generally the same within the organization?” meaning that the costs of mission workers in more expensive places are partially covered by the extra support required to be raised by mission workers in lower cost areas.

 There are certainly more questions that could be asked but I believe if you begin with these you will be able to both understand the rationale behind what an agency is asking you to raise and find an agency that fits with your priorities and values in this area.
 If you happen to call me, I will be sure to have my answers ready!

 For more Honest Answers articles, check out the page at:

 One Challenge’s Mobilization department can be reached at:

 One Challenge is an international mission sending agency empowering local church ministry in more than 100 countries around the world.
 We seek to empower the whole body of Christ to bring a transforming love and hope to all people.
 When invited by local leaders, OC facilitates local bodies of believers to identify, train, and send global workers toward realizing a “from everywhere to everywhere” vision.
 For more information, please email OC Mobilization at firstname.lastname@example.org.
 Or go to our Mobilization blog called “Prepare for Impact” at https://prepareforimpact.life/blog/.

 2 replies added